MathiasStadler/chat_gpt_create_tws_script/deep_seek_prompt.md

     9. adapt the y axis on the value, leave open 10% and under 10% space
     10. don't overwrite any data files.
 Check first whether the file exists and if it exists, create a new one
     11. print a chart last  12 month of the stock from first argument.
 Use for this the library plotly.
+    12. exclude all row from the data csv file wheer the open value null is